ajay9634/EXAGEAR-XEGW/README.md

  1. Boost Performance:

-   Go to Start Menu → Boost → Install boost_on.
+   Go to Start Menu → Boost → Install boost_on

  2. Renderer Settings:

    Use Zink 11.11.23 for speed.